 Per the DWC regulations, failure to do so within the 30-day time window will bar you from recovering reimbursement for injuries suffered.

-Call Us Today When Reporting A Work Injury In Miami Springs
+Call Us Today When Reporting a Work-Related Injury in Miami Springs

 Although Florida law allows for a period in which you are required to inform your employer concerning the injury suffered and file a workers’ comp claim, it doesn’t bar you from getting in touch with a workers’ compensation attorney, informing your employer, or filing your petition earlier.